dongmuni/nodejs-text-net/README.md

 ##### flag

 * Similar to TCP flags, the flags of each session message, with four flags: (S | F | P | R)
 * Syn: Start of session stream.
 Only specified on the Active Open side.
-The message can have a body.
+The message can have body.
 * Fin: End of session stream.
 Because it is a Duplex stream, both Active and Passive Open can be specified.
-The message can have a body.
+The message can have body.
 * Push: Attached without S / F / R. Generally, specify a message with data.
-The message can have a body.
+The message can have body.
 * Reset: If the session does not exist, it is specified to notify the other party.
 The message can not have body.

 ##### session-id